๐Ÿฆž Massachusetts Eviction Notice Laws

 Execution (Eviction)

-After appeals/stays, request an execution.
-A constable or sheriff schedules the physical eviction (typically 48 hours notice).
+After appeals and stays are resolved, request an execution.
+A constable or sheriff schedules the physical eviction with typically 48 hours’ notice to the tenant.

 โฑ๏ธ Massachusetts Eviction Timeline